Taittinger

 Founding via Forest-Fourneaux Acquisition

-- Pierre Taittinger acquired Maison Forest-Fourneaux in 1932 and renamed the house
+- Pierre Taittinger acquired the Forest-Fourneaux house in 1932 and associated his name with it

-- Pierre Taittinger encountered Champagne during WWI service in the Reims sector
+- Pierre Taittinger encountered Champagne during WWI service in the Champagne sector

 Saint-Nicaise Crayères Chalk Cellars

-Taittinger's Reims cellars are the Saint-Nicaise crayères, a network of medieval chalk caves dug from the fourth-century Roman period through the medieval era.
-The cellars hold a reserve library of millions of bottles aging on lees, with the natural chalk thermal mass providing constant temperature for extended autolysis.
-The Saint-Nicaise crayères, along with the Pommery, Ruinart, and Veuve Clicquot crayères, were inscribed as part of the UNESCO World Heritage 'Champagne hillsides, houses and cellars' designation in 2015.
+Taittinger's Reims cellars are the Saint-Nicaise crayères, established in the Abbey of Saint-Nicaise and built in the thirteenth century within Gallo-Roman chalk pits dating from the fourth century.
+The cellars hold vast quantities of bottles aging on lees, with the natural chalk thermal mass providing a constant temperature (around 11C) and near-total humidity for extended autolysis.
+The Saint-Nicaise crayères were inscribed as part of the UNESCO World Heritage 'Champagne Hillsides, Houses and Cellars' designation in 2015.
 Visitors can tour portions of the Taittinger crayères year-round.

-- Reserve library of millions of bottles aging on lees in chalk caves
+- Vast quantities of bottles aging on lees in the chalk caves

-- Natural chalk thermal mass provides constant cellar temperature
+- Natural chalk thermal mass provides a constant cellar temperature around 11C

 - Inscribed as part of UNESCO World Heritage designation in 2015